locona/jira/README.md

-# jira
+# jira cli tool.

 jira is a simple command line interface based on the jira module.
 The module uses the REST API to communicate with the Jira instance.

 [Go](https://golang.org/) client library for [Atlassian JIRA](https://www.atlassian.com/software/jira).